 BEN EHRLICH is a writer who is working on a project about the life and work of Santiago Ramón y Cajal, “the father of modern neuroscience.”
 His translations have appeared in New England Review and Nautilus.
 His book The Dreams of Santiago Ramón y Cajal will be published by Oxford University Press in 2016.
 Ben is a 2015 Salzburg Global Seminar fellow.
 He graduated from Middlebury College with highest honors in Literary Studies.

-SAMUEL D. MCDOUGLE will begin his tenure as a doctoral student in neuroscience at Princeton University in the fall of 2013.
-Sam holds a degree in Neuroscience and Behavior from Vassar College, where he focused his studies on cognitive neuroscience and evolutionary psychology while enthusiastically dabbling in philosophy.
+SAMUEL D. MCDOUGLE Sam is a Ph.D. candidate in Psychology and Neuroscience at Princeton University, studying the human motor system under Dr. Jordan Taylor.
+Sam holds a degree in Neuroscience and Behavior from Vassar College, where he focused his studies on cognitive neuroscience and psychology while dabbling in philosophy.
 He previously worked as a researcher in Dr. Javier Medina’s lab at UPenn investigating the neural basis of motor learning– specifically learned reflex timing– using tools from neuropsychology, in vivo neurophysiology and computational neuroscience.
-Sam’s musical credits include performances with his band, The Powder Kegs, at various prominent festivals and clubs in the US (including a 2007 performance reaching millions of viewers worldwide on NPR’s A Prairie Home Companion), two acclaimed full length albums, and an EP.
+He has written about science for Vice and The Atlantic.